dynamsoft-docs/company-docs/customer-portal-faq/faq.md

 ## My company has purchased the license(s).
 Why do I see no license info in my account?

-You are not the one who purchased the license and your email address are not one of the order contacts.
-Please follow the steps on [How do I invite other contact to access the Dynamsoft license I purchased?](#how-do-i-invite-other-contact-to-access-the-dynamsoft-license-i-purchased?)
+You are not the one who purchased the license and your email address is not one of the order contacts.
+Please follow the steps on [How do I invite other contact to access the Dynamsoft license I purchased?](#how-do-i-invite-other-contact-to-access-the-dynamsoft-license-i-purchased)

 If you are one of the order contacts, but you still cannot see the license detail of this order, please contact us <support@dynamsoft.com>.